nondejus/AwesomeUnityCommunity/README.md

 * [Unity Simple SRT](https://github.com/roguecode/ "") - A super simple SRT subtitle parser.
 * [Mesh Combine Wizard](https://bitbucket.org/sirgru/meshcombinewizard "") - Running the wizard will combine all the meshes on the chosen gameObject and its children that share the same material.
 * [CubemapToEquirectangular](https://github.com/Mapiarz/CubemapToEquirectangular "") - Cubemap to equirectangular format converters for Unity3D.
+* [CloudNoiseGen](https://github.com/Fewes/CloudNoiseGen "") - A static utility class for Unity which handles generating and loading periodic, cloud-like (perlin-worley) 3D noise textures on the GPU.

 ### :wrench: Tools <a name="tools"></a>